xingyaoww/vllm/examples/token_reward_README.md

 ## Implementation Details

-The token classification adapter:
+The token-level reward adapter:

 1. Uses the `ALL` pooling type to get representations for all tokens
 2. Applies a dropout layer followed by a linear classification head
 3. Returns the logits for each token

-This implementation is similar to how token classification models work in Hugging Face Transformers.
+This implementation extends the standard reward model adapter in vLLM to support token-level predictions, making it suitable for fine-grained token-level assessment tasks.